Theodore Gegoux

 The Schenectady Union - 1899.

 Mean while in Watertown the subscription drive for the Justin Weeks portrait was successful in May 1900.
-On several occasions the legal community of Watertown sponsored funding drives to acquire portraits for the community.
-Clearly Gegoux had painted the Weeks without a commission hoping to eventually sell the painting.
+The entire process from formal announcement of the subscription plan to collections of the funds took but 30 days.
+We have noticed that on several occasions the legal community of Watertown sponsored funding drives to acquire portraits for the community.
+Gegoux had painted the Weeks portrait years earlier without a commission hoping to eventually sell the painting.
+(11.013) (11.015)

-Gegoux states an interest in establishing a studio in New York city.
-As of this writing it is not known if he was successful in this endeavor.
+On May 4, 1901, the Daily Times of Watertown reported that Gegoux had returned from Schenectady.
+(11.025) Later that same year Gegoux announced plans to establish a studio in New York city.
+(11.031) As of this writing it is not known if he was successful in this endeavor.

 Prof. Gegoux at Schenectady